SkanUJkod/SkanUJkod/doc/architecture/decisions/model.md

 ###### Type erasure

 While it is easy for one plugin to specify an input from another dependent plugin and explicitly annotate its type, this information is unavailable to the kernel code.
-Mentioned briefly in [Implementation details](#implementation-details), the binary shared libraries would have to retain type info, which has [only recently become a considered approach](https://www.youtube.com/watch?v=3yVc5t-g-VU).
+Mentioned briefly in [Implementation details](#implementation-details), the binary shared libraries would have to retain type info.
+This idea has recently started getting traction, as seen [here](https://www.youtube.com/watch?v=3yVc5t-g-VU) and [here](https://blaz.is/blog/post/we-dont-need-a-stable-abi/).

-This is not a big hindrance to plugin developers, fortunately.
-It is only the kernel developer that has to employ extra caution, which will be touched upon in the next section.
+However, the kernel code still has to be generic to whatever types the PFs want to juggle around, so any type checking has to be done at runtime.
+Plugin developers should employ caution when downcasting the results coming from other plugins, because the dependency plugin bundled in the dependent plugin might have a version different from the same plugin used as the shared object library.

 ##### Data flow